kwincyjones/ESP32-Wi-Fi-Penetration-Tool/README.md

 - And more...

 # Usage
-1. [Build](#Build) and [Flash](#Flashing) project onto an ESP32 (DevKit or module)
+1) [Build](#Build) and [Flash](#Flashing) project onto an ESP32 (DevKit or module)
-1. Reset and power the ESP32 module
+2) Power the ESP32 module and press the Reset button.
+If you're using a Flipper Zero Wifi Dev board this is done VIA the GPIO of the Flipper Zero
-1. The management AP will be started automatically after boot
+3) The management AP will be started automatically after boot
-1. Connect to this AP\
+4) Connect to this AP\
 **Default Configuration:**\
 ***SSID:*** `ManagementAP` and the ***password**:* `mgmtadmin`
-1. In a web browser navigate to `192.168.4.1` and you should see a web client to configure and control tool like this:
+5) In a web browser navigate to `192.168.4.1` and you should see a web client to configure and control tool like this:

 ![Web client UI](doc/images/ui-config.png)